 Income Tax Forms

-Selected Federal and Illinois income tax forms as well as reproducible forms are available from mid-January through April each year.
+Selected Federal and Illinois income tax forms, as well as reproducible forms, are available are generally available beginning late January through April each year.

 Community Bulletin Board

 Non-profit, civic, and community groups that serve the residents of our District may distribute information and literature via the library’s Community Bulletin Board and literature display areas.
-Please drop off these items at the Adult Reference Desk.
+Please drop off these items at the Adult Services desk.

 Lake County residents age 18 or older may register to vote up to 28 days prior to an election or beginning two days after election day.
 Two forms of identification are required; one must verify the voter’s legal address.